-When a language consists of a large number of variations in expression and idiomatic sayings, it can be more difficult to design the program to anticipate what is actually being said.
+Language consisting of a large number of variations in expression and idiomatic sayings can be more difficult for developers.
+The program needs to anticipate what is actually being said.
 In these cases, the language must be processed word by word.

 Language recognition software has a very difficult job.
 It has to process the many phonemes in the human language, and accurately put them together to form words.